-Make Japanese-steakhouse style Hibachi Vegetables at home in under 20 minutes.
-Here is the quick and easy recipe.
+Make Japanese-steakhouse-style Hibachi Vegetables at home in under 20 minutes.
+Here is a quick and easy recipe (vegetarian).

 Hibachi Vegetables are a type of stir-fry that is popular in Japanese cuisine.
 These are popularly served at Japanese Steakhouses as a side dish with Hibachi dinners.

-The word “hibachi” refers to the small, portable grills that are used to cook this dish.
+The word “hibachi” refers to the small, portable grills (flat hot surfaces) that are used to cook this dish.